jperon/lyluatex/lyluatex.md

 user doesn't have to worry about keeping the scores' fonts in sync with the text document.

-The following steps are taken when \option{pass-fonts} is `true`:
-Before generating any score \lyluatex\ retrieves the currently defined fonts for
+The following steps are taken when \option{pass-fonts} is `true`: Before generating any score \lyluatex\ retrieves the currently defined fonts for
 \cmd{rmfamily}, \cmd{sffamily}, and \cmd{ttfamily}, as well as the font that is currently in use for typesetting.
-By default the *current* font is used as the roman font in LilyPond, while `sans` and `mono` fonts are passed to their corresponding families.
+These fonts are included in the score compiled by LilyPond, but if the LilyPond input explicitly defines fonts in a
+\cmd{paper \{\}} block this takes precedence over the automatically transferred fonts.

+\lyIssue{Note:}
+So far only the font *family* is used by LilyPond, but it is intended to add support for OpenType features in the future.

+\lyIssue{Note:}
+LilyPond handles font selection differently from \LuaTeX\ and can only look up fonts that are installed as system fonts.
+For any font that is installed in the `texmf` tree LilyPond will use an arbitrary fallback font.
+Therefore
+\option{pass-fonts} defaults to `false`.

+\lyOption{current-font-as-main}{false}
+Use the font family *currently* used for typesetting as LilyPond's main font.

+\lyOption{current-font-as-main}{false} By default \option{pass-fonts} matches,
+roman, sans, and mono fonts, but with \option{current-font-as-main=false} the font that is *currently* used for typesetting is passed to LilyPond as its “main” roman font.
 This ensures that the score's main font is consistent with the surrounding text.
 However, this behaviour may not be desirable because it effectively removes the roman font from the LilyPond score, and it may make the *scores* look inconsistent with each other.
-Therefore \lyluatex\ can also just pass the three font families to their LilyPond counterparts by setting
+Therefore \lyluatex\ by default passes the text documetn's three font families to their directy LilyPond counterparts.
-\option{current-font-as-main} to `false`.

-If fonts are explicitly defined in a \cmd{paper \{\}} block in the LilyPond input this takes precedence over the automatically transferred fonts.

-\lyIssue{Note:} So far only the main *font family* is used by LilyPond, but it is intended to add support for OpenType features in the future.

-\lyIssue{Note:} LilyPond handles font selection differently from \LuaTeX\ and can only look up fonts that are installed as system fonts.
-For any font that is installed in the `texmf` tree LilyPond will use an arbitrary fallback font.
-Therefore \option{pass-fonts} defaults to `false`.
-However, it doesn't matter whether the fonts are selected by their family or file names.
+\lyOption{rmfamily}{}
+\lyOption{sffamily}{}
+\lyOption{ttfamily}{}

+The roman, sans, and mono fonts can also be specified explicitly to be passed into the LilyPond document independently from the text document's fonts.
+If *any* of these options is set \option{pass-fonts} is implicitly set to `true`.
+Note that in this case for families that are *not* set explicitly the current text document fonts are used.

+If \option{rmfamily} is set explicitly then \option{current-font-as-main} is implicitly disabled.

+\lyMargin{Examples:}
+Demonstrations of the different font handling features are available in
+\protect\hyperlink{ex-fonts}{Font Handling}.

 ### Staff Display